 Driving at 80km/h on your space-saver spare until you can fix your full-size flat tyre.

-What body styles are there?Expand Section
+What body styles are there?Five-door wagon only.

-Every Levorg drives all four wheels.
+Every Levorg drives all four wheels, at all times.

 The Levorg is classed as a medium car, lower priced.

-Dual-zone air-conditioning, which lets the driver and front passenger set temperatures independently.
+What features do all Levorgs have?Dual-zone climate control, which lets the driver and front passenger set temperatures independently.
+A reversing camera.

 Active cruise control, which can automatically maintain a safe distance from vehicles in front on the highway.

-A colour touchscreen, from which you can control the MP3-compatible audio system.
-Sound sources include an AM/FM radio, a CD player, iPod-compatible aux and USB inputs, and Bluetooth connectivity for phone calls and audio streaming.
-Controls on the steering wheel for the audio system.
+A colour touchscreen, from which you can control the sound system and other cabin functions.
+Sound sources include an AM/FM radio, a CD player, aux and USB inputs, and Bluetooth connectivity for phone calls and audio streaming.

 Folding mirrors that tuck themselves into the body when you turn off the car, which is handy in tight garages.

 Wheels made from aluminium alloy, which are usually lighter and better looking than steel wheels with plastic covers.
 A speed limited, narrower, space-saver spare wheel that’s only meant to get you to the nearest tyre shop.